 Open the Confluence editor to add and edit content on new or existing articles.
 Click Publish when you are done.

-We recommend enhancing content on articles with editor features and macros – but not all macros are supported yet.
-Please refer to our list of Supported Macros and Features for an overview of macros that will work on your Viewport site.
+Confluence editor features and macros are a great way to enhance your content – but not all macros are supported by Scroll Viewport yet.
+Please refer to our list of Supported Macros and Features for an overview of macros that will work on your site.

-By default, images are displayed in their original image size but are scaled smaller if they exceed the width of the article content column and/or a maximum height of 1000px.
+The image sizes you set within the Confluence editor will also be displayed on your site.
+If images exceed the width of the article content column and/or a maximum height of 1000px then they will be scaled smaller to fit.
 Learn how to Resize and Align Images.

 Format your text to increase readability and navigability of content.
 Make use of headings to structure articles and help users navigate the content.